The Importance of Scaling Up Locally-led Climate Adaptation

 Allowing local actors to lead climate adaptation can deliver democratic, equitable, and context-specific solutions and bring multiple benefits, including recognising local knowledge, flexible solutions, and poverty alleviation.

-The two WRI working papers explore how to scale up locally-led adaption, incorporate its elements into various intervention phases, and provide examples of effective climate adaptation.
+The two WRI working papers explore how to scale up locally-led adaptation, incorporate its elements into various intervention phases, and provide examples of effective climate adaptation.

 These papers offer three strategies on how to turn principles on locally-led adaption into action at every phase of intervention:

-2. Enhancing the community’s institutional and technical capacity.
-It includes providing or enhancing local resources to improve their response or adaptation to climate change.
-The article mentions a grant that could help local communities adapt to climate change – the Global Environment Facility (GEF) Small Grants Programme (SGP), which provides continuous technical and financial support to locals.
+2. Enhancing the community’s institutional and technical capacity includes providing or enhancing local resources to improve their response or adaptation to climate change.
+The article mentions a grant that could help local communities adapt to climate change: the Global Environment Facility (GEF) Small Grants Programme (SGP), which provides continuous technical and financial support to locals.

-3. Monitoring, Evaluation and Learning should also be locally-led and adopts a bottom-up approach and not a top-down one that lets the community gather and submit data to funders or authorities on top.
-The article cites CGIAR’s climate-smart villages (CSV) as an example of a bottom-up evaluation approach that can lead to a response-based evidence on climate change effects on agriculture initiated by locals and tailored to their context.
+3. Monitoring, Evaluation, and Learning should also be locally led and adopt a bottom-up approach rather than a top-down one that lets the community gather and submit data to funders or authorities on top.
+The article cites CGIAR’s Climate-Smart Villages (CSV) as an example of a bottom-up evaluation approach that can lead to response-based evidence on climate change effects on agriculture initiated by locals and tailored to their context.

-The article says that the scaling-up of locally-led climate adaptation will need more research to understand its impacts and benefits to integrate it more in climate and development efforts and support social equity and justice.
+The article says that scaling up locally led climate adaptation will require more research to understand its impacts and benefits, integrate it more fully into climate and development efforts, and support social equity and justice.

 To read more about locally-led climate adaptation, click the link below: